 Making Juneteenth a Legal Holiday - PASSED

 HB 1016 designates June 19, a state holiday.
-June 19 is celebrated as “Juneteenth” or Emancipation Day to commemorate the abolishment of slavery and recognize the contributions of Black/African Americans to society.
-The bill passed the House, 89 – 9, and the Senate 47 – 1.
-It is waiting to be signed into law by the Governor.
+June 19 is celebrated as "Juneteenth" or Emancipation Day to commemorate the abolishment of slavery and recognize the contributions of Black/African Americans to society.
+The bill passed the House, 89-9, and the Senate 47-1.
+The bill was signed by the governor on May 13 and went into effect July 25, 2021.

 Diversity, Equity, Inclusion and Anti-Racism Training in Higher Education – PASSED

-SB 5227 requires that a professional development program on diversity, equity, inclusion (DEI), and anti-racism for faculty and staff is established at each public institute of higher education beginning the 2022 – 23 academic year.
+SB 5227 requires that a professional development program on diversity, equity, inclusion (DEI), and anti-racism for faculty and staff is established at each public institute of higher education beginning the 2022-23 academic year.
 The program must also work to improve academic, social, and health and wellness outcomes for students from historically marginalized communities.
 The program must be developed in partnership with administration, faculty, staff, and student leadership.
-This bill passed the Senate, 35 – 14, and the House, 67 – 31.
-It was delivered to the Governor on April 26 to be signed into law.
+This bill passed the Senate, 35-14, and the House, 67-31.
+The bill was signed by the governor on May 12 and went into effect July 25, 2021.

 Equity and Access in Higher Education (Community & Technical Colleges) – PASSED

 SB 5194 requires that, beginning in 2022, all community and technical colleges must submit to the State Board of Community & Technical Colleges strategic plans for achieving diversity, equity, and inclusion on their campuses.
 The state board must develop a model faculty diversity program to aid in recruitment and retention of faculty from diverse backgrounds.
 Additionally, this bill converts 200 part-time faculty positions to full-time faculty positions and requires the State Board to collect data and assess the impact of these conversions on student outcomes.
-This bill passed the Senate, 30 – 19, and the House, 60 – 38.
-It was delivered to the Governor on April 26 to be signed into law.
+This bill passed the Senate, 30-19, and the House, 60-38.
+The bill was signed by the governor on May 12 and went into effect July 25, 2021.

 Health Equity in Medical Training – PASSED